Executive Order Nº 43. Regulation for the Storage of Hazardous Substances

 The access to these facilities must be controlled.
 There will a person in charge of supervising the entrance of people and machinery, and of keeping a record of the products that enter and exit the facilities.
 Likewise, there must be a site location plan of the company visible at the main entrance.

-Forms of Storage
+Forms of Storage for Hazardous Substances

 The regulation maintains the distinction between three ways of storing, in accordance with the amounts that are stored.
 There are special requirements for each one of them.